Coding-Plumber/MyDevSite/content/posts/A-beginners-intro-to-the-cloud.md

 ### CIDR Block (Classless Inter-Domain Routing Block)

 Let's say the address for the VPC location is ‘AWS Complex 10.0.1.0/16’ – this is called the CIDR block, and I'll try to explain it below.
 Upon entering the AWS cloud complex, ready to deliver your parcel, you encounter its unique addressing system.
-Unlike traditional street addresses, this complex uses a special layout for naming its buildings—think "Ivy Cottage" or "The Stables" instead of the usual "1457 Butthole Lane."
-(Yes, that's a real road here in the UK) This unique layout is defined by what's known as a CIDR block.
+Unlike traditional street addresses, this complex uses a special layout for naming its buildings—think "Ivy Cottage" or "The Stables".
+This unique layout is defined by what's known as a CIDR block.
 It's like the architectural blueprint of the complex, detailing how addresses are allocated and the total number of buildings it can accommodate.
 A CIDR block sets the boundaries for all possible addresses within the complex, ensuring each building has its own distinct location for precise delivery.

 ### Understanding IP Addresses